 Avoid limiting responses to just “Yes” or “No” unless you simply want quick insights.
 When more nuance is needed, try some of the following types of quantitative and qualitative survey questions, all of which can be found on the SurveyLegend platform.

-• Open-ended Questions: Allow you to get more detailed opinions but harder to analyze.
+- Open-ended Questions: Allow you to get more detailed opinions, but are harder to analyze.

 2. Keep It Clear & Concise

-Avoid technical or complex language, e.g. “carbon sequestration” or “anthropogenic emissions” unless your audience is familiar with these terms.
-Simple, clear language everyone can understand will garner the best results for general audiences.
+Avoid technical or complex language, e.g., “carbon sequestration” or “anthropogenic emissions,” unless your audience is familiar with these terms.
+Simple, clear language that everyone can understand will garner the best results for general audiences.
 Also, try to keep the survey short (5-15 minutes) to prevent fatigue; if it’s a very long survey, consider offering survey incentives for participation (a $25 gift card, perhaps).

 3. Provide Context for Questions